Bioinformatics Master of Science

-The School of Informatics and Computing offers graduate assistantships to most full-time, qualified students pursuing a master’s degree ($8,700 for non-resident and $4,350 for resident students).
+The School of Informatics and Computing offers graduate assistantship opportunities to most full-time, qualified students pursuing a master’s degree ($8,700 for non-resident and $4,350 for resident students).
 In accepting the school’s offer for financial support, graduate assistants become employees of Indiana University and commit to 5-10 hours of work per week under the direction of a designated faculty member.

 In addition, most students have the opportunity for scholarships ($6000 non-resident and $2,000 resident) and hourly research assistantships.

 Indianapolis is the United States’ 14th largest city and the capital of the state of Indiana.
-The IUPUI campus, with over 30,000 students, is located on a large tract of land adjacent to downtown Indianapolis.
+The IUPUI campus, with over 30,000 students, is located on a large tract of land adjacent to downtown.